pilotmoon/popclipweb/site/guide/actions.md

 **Availablilty:**

-- Copy requires a text selection.
+- Copy: requires a text selection.
-- Paste requires an editable text field and content on the clipboard that can be pasted.
+- Paste: requires text on the clipboard and an editable text field.
-- Cut requires a text selection and an editable text field.
+- Cut: requires a text selection and an editable text field.

 **Modifiers:**